osrf/ros2multirobotbook/src/ros2_design_patterns.md

 convert the desired steering direction into the specific instructions necessary to command the robot's wheel motors accordingly.

-## Publish-subscribe messaging: topics and types
+## Publish-Subscribe Messaging: Topics and Types

 With the example of the ball-chasing robot in mind, we can add some terminology to describe what is happening as the system operates.
 First, the ROS